 WFS and Ambisonic Systems in the Espace de Projection

+The Wave Field Synthesis (WFS) technique is a type of holophonic reproduction process that enables, by analogy with visual holograms, to capture or synthesize a sound scene while preserving the direction and depth information of its components.
 This approach, initiated by the University of Delft, goes well beyond the limits of conventional systems in terms of reproduction fidelity in a wide listening zone.
-While traditional stereophonic techniques (e.g. stereo, 5.1) are a kind of trompe-l’œil and can only be truly appreciated when one is positioned in the center of the system, the goal of holophonic technology is to reproduce a sound field in which listeners can move freely while maintaining a coherent perception of the localization of the sound sources (parallax effect).
+While traditional stereophonic techniques (e.g. stereo, 5.1) are a kind of trompe-l’oeil and can only be truly appreciated when one is positioned at the sweet-spot of the system, the goal of holophonic technology is to reproduce a sound field in which listeners can move freely while maintaining a coherent perception of the localization of the sound sources (parallax effect).

-IRCAM's Team : Acoustic and Cognitive Spaces team.
+IRCAM's Team : Acoustic and Cognitive Spaces